cherche/song-processor/README.md

 Bohemian Rhapsody – Queen
 ```

 This little app takes this plain-text list and sorts it by artist, then song name.
-It then writes four files:
+By default, it will output these four files:

 - `songs.json`
 - `songs.xlsx`